linode/docs/docs/guides/networking/nfs/how-to-use-nfs-server-on-ubuntu/index.md

 The steps involved in configuring the NFS server and the client are as follows:

-1. Install the NFS Server and Client Software
+1. Install the NFS server and client Software
-1. Configure the Firewall on the NFS Server
+1. Configure the firewall on the NFS server
-1. Create an Export Directory on the NFS Server
+1. Create an export directory on the NFS server
-1. Configure the NFS Export Settings on the Server
+1. Configure the NFS export settings on the server
-1. Create an NFS Mount Point on the Client
+1. Create an NFS mount point on the client

 ### Install the NFS Server and Client Software